Description: Barnard was listed as a post township in the 1819 The Ohio Gazetteer, Or, Topographical Dictionary.

-Description: The proprietors were William McKinstry (1781 – 1866) from Ireland & Margaret (Wood) McKinstry (1775 – 1866) whose parents moved to Ohio from Maryland.
+Description: The proprietors were William McKinstry (1781 – 1866) from Ireland and Margaret (Wood) McKinstry (1775 – 1866) whose parents moved to Ohio from Maryland.
 William was the town’s postmaster.
-They were buried with relatives in School Lot Cemetery at the intersection of SR 143 & Staneart Rd (Township Hwy 13).
+They were buried with relatives in School Lot Cemetery at the intersection of SR 143 and Staneart Rd (Township Hwy 13).

 Oakgrove (Oak Grove) – Sutton Township

 on Racine – Bashan Rd where it meets Oak Grove Rd at the intersection of Township Rd 643

 Remnants: Oak Grove Methodist Church and Cemetery north of the GPS coordinates on Oak Grove Rd, former one-room schoolhouse just west of the church

 Description: There isn’t much info available online concerning the town.
 However, it’s a very interesting place to visit despite not knowing much about the location.
 Oak Grove Methodist Church was also used as the Racine Grange Hall (No. 2606).
 The earliest known burial in the cemetery is Rhoda (Gillett) Reynolds (1810 – 1837).
 She married Henry Reynolds (1808 – 1872) and moved to Ohio with him from Sullivan County, New York.
 The one-room schoolhouse is certainly of a dying breed.
 There aren’t many left in the state of its nature.
 The bell is amazingly still intact, which is very uncommon these days.
 They were usually scrapped or repurposed.
 The school was likely built prior to the Ohio School Act of 1853 which mandated that there be one in every 4 square miles.
 After the act passed, brick one-room schoolhouses were built 2 miles apart, so kids wouldn’t have to walk more than a mile to get to one.